TenjinInc/procrastinator/README.md

 # Procrastinator
 Procrastinator is a pure ruby job scheduling gem to allow your app to put off work for later.
 Tasks are scheduled in queues and those queues are monitored by separate worker subprocesses.
 Once the scheduled time arrives, the queue worker performs that task.

-If the task fails to complete or takes too long, it delays it until even later.
+If the task fails to complete or takes too long, it delays it and tries again later.

 ## Installation